-Are you happy with how you listen to and consider your own intuition, this non-verbal wisdom?
-Is your imagination and creativity nurtured and well expressed, or do you think you could do more?
-It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
-How can you trust a bit more this unique gift?
-It certainly can help complement your strategic thinking, and maximize your achievements for the benefit of all.
+If you can identify some of these creative and playful moments, in them you have a reservoir of imagination available to tap into.
+This can help you complement your strategic thinking and maximize your achievements for the benefit of all.
 Resilience is based on constant creativity, innovation, and experimentation.
 When we neglect the non-rational wisdom we have in us, our solutions are missing critical information, and may create negative impacts on the ecosystem and society.